Porcelain Crown And Bridges

 Top listed reasons for why you may need a porcelain crown include basic procedures for cavities, tooth decay, and tooth damage.
 Your dentist may treat your tooth for the decay or cavity and conclude the procedure with a porcelain crown to ensure tooth aesthetic and functionality.
 Contrastingly, dental fillings only fill minor cracks while dental crowns address larger problem areas.

-There are several types of dental crowns aside from those made from porcelain, and your dentist is best qualified to recommend the most suitable option for you.
+There are several types of dental crowns aside from those made from porcelain, and your emergency dentist is best qualified to recommend the most suitable option for you.

 At URBN Dental, we have an in-house catalog to determine highly recommended shade for your teeth to create a custom crown that perfectly matches your smile.

 How Do I Know If I Need Porcelain Crowns?

 Although highly recommended way to go about it is to visit a dentist for his or her opinion, there are a few pointers that indicate imminent porcelain crowns.

 Crowns tend to follow tooth decay procedures often caused by food and bacteria stuck in between your teeth, poor brushing and poor flossing habits.
 If you don’t avoid foods with high sugar content, don’t get enough fluoride, and smoke and drink regularly, you may need a porcelain crown fixture sooner rather than later.